well-id/dliswriter/docs/userguide/extendingmetadata.rst

     )

-The attributes can also be changed later by accessing the relevant objects's attributes.
+The attributes can also be changed later by accessing the relevant objects' attributes.
-Note: because most attributes are instances of ``Attribute`` class, you will need to use ``.value`` (or ``.unit``) of the attribute you may want to change.
+Note: because most attributes are instances of :ref:`Attribute <Attribute>` class, you will need to use ``.value`` (or ``.unit``) of the attribute you may want to change.

 .. code-block:: python